What is EXCEL SUMIF FUNCTION

 To learn how to use the SUMIF function in Excel, you need to understand its syntax and arguments:

 SUMIF(range, criteria, [sum_range])

-[sum_range] A cell range which has the values you want to sum.
+- [sum_range]: A cell range that has the values you want to sum.

-In the below example, we have specified A1:A9 as criteria range and B1:B9 as sum range.
-After that, I have specified the criteria in A12 which has the value C. And, the total for the product C is 20 units (12+8).
+In the below example, we have specified A1:A9 as criteria range and B1:B9 as sum range and after that, we have specified the criteria in A12 which has the value C.